secretstartups/handbook/finance/expenses/index.html.md

 1. Max Expense Amount - [$5,000 USD](https://www1.oanda.com/currency/converter/). **NOTE** - If you are a Corporate Credit Card holder, please refer to the [Corporate Credit Card page](https://about.gitlab.com/handbook/finance/accounts-payable/corp-credit-cards/) for specific instructions and thresholds.
 1. Itemized receipts are required for all business related expenses that are greater than $75 USD or equivalent to local currency.
 1. Expenses should be submitted within 90 days of purchase, spend, or invoice due date.
 This helps the company to better manage our budget and ensures accurate month-end reporting.
-   - If your purchase requires that you pre-pay for services, such as quarterly or yearly payments, you must split the cost monthly and only submit 1 month (or 1 payment) at a time for reimbursement.
+   - If your purchase requires that you prepay for services, such as quarterly or yearly payments, you must split the cost monthly and only submit 1 month (or 1 payment) at a time for reimbursement.
    - If you are required to pay 250 every 3 months, divide the total cost by the # of months and that is what you submit each month.
    - You can use the same invoice copy each month.
 1. Expense report items should clearly state if the spend includes amounts for clients / non-team members.
 Tax requirements in certain countries require us to account for client spend differently.